KalypzoSolutions/PlayerPaperGui/README.md

     - `material`: The item representing the option.
     - `offset`: The position relative to the target.
     - `command`: The command executed when clicked (`<target>` is replaced with the selected player).
+    - `interactable`: Makes the option interactable or not.

 ## How to Use
 1. Right-click on a player to open the menu.
-2. Click an option to execute its command.
+2. Click an option to execute its command (Left and right click).
-3. The menu disappears after interaction or when manually closed.
+3. The menu disappears after interaction or when you are more than five blocks away.

 ## Requirements
 - PaperMC 1.21.4